Simply LaKita

 4. Eggs - This cake requires five large eggs to make.
 Try to remove the eggs before using them and allow them to come to room temperature.

 5. Cocoa Powder - Helps to make the pound cake light, fluffy, and loaded with chocolate flavor.
 Use high-quality unsweetened cocoa powder for this recipe.
-I love using Dutch process cocoa powder.
+Natural cocoa works, but Dutch-process cocoa creates richer color and flavor.

 6. Baking Soda - Be sure to check the date of the package before adding it to the chocolate pound cake to make sure that it has not expired.
 Expired baking soda will prevent the cake from rising properly.
 No one wants their cake to fall.